How Long Does Eviction Take in the UK? Complete Timeline

 Start Your Eviction Right

 The clock starts ticking when you serve your notice.
-Make sure you have a valid, court-ready document from day one.
+Make sure you have a valid, usable document from day one.